 Had an interesting conversation with a buddy last night.
 It started out as a shift-reduce problem with Bison and ended up a ping-pong of useful UNIX API:s.
-We concluded that despite having worked professionally with UNIX for over a decade, it is still very satisfying finding gems like these.
+We concluded that despite having worked professionally with UNIX for over two decades, it is still very satisfying finding gems like these.

 Most people are completely unaware they exist and end up rolling their

 own (buggy) implementations.
 For instance, string manipulation and